-intN abs(intN a) floatN abs(floatN a) color abs(color a) Returns the absolute value. floatN acos($floatN$ a) Returns the arc cosine. bool all(boolN a) Returns true if all components are true and false otherwise. bool any(boolN a) Returns true if any component is true and false otherwise. floatN asin(floatN a) Returns the arc sine. floatN atan($floatN$ a) Returns the arc tangent. floatN atan2(floatN y, floatN x) Returns the arc tangent of y/x .
-The signs of y and x are used to determine the quadrant of the result. float average(floatN a) float average(color a) Returns the average of the vector elements or the color. color blackbody(float temperature) Returns the color for a blackbody radiator at the given temperature in Kelvin. floatN ceil(floatN a) Returns the nearest integer that is greater than or equal to the value. intN clamp($intN$ a, int min, $intN$ clamp($intN$ a, $intN$ min, $intN$ clamp($intN$ a, int min, $floatN$ clamp($floatN$ a, $floatN$ min, $floatN$ clamp($floatN$ a, $float$ min, $floatN$ clamp($floatN$ a, $floatN$ min, floatN max) floatN max) float max) float max) color max) color max) float max) floatN cos($floatN$ a) Returns the cosine.
-Angles specified by a are in radians. float3 cross(float3 a, float3 b) Returns the cross product of a and b. floatN degrees(floatN a) Converts the value from radians to degrees, i.e, returns $180 \cdot a/\pi$.
+and not documented as such explicitly below. intN abs(intN a) floatN abs(floatN a) color abs(color a) Returns the absolute value. floatN acos($floatN$ a) Returns the arc cosine. bool all(boolN a) Returns true if all components are true and false otherwise. bool any(boolN a) Returns true if any component is true and false otherwise. floatN asin(floatN a) Returns the arc sine. floatN atan($floatN$ a) Returns the arc tangent. floatN atan2(floatN y, floatN x) Returns the arc tangent of y/x.
+The signs of y and x are used to determine the quadrant of the result. float average(floatN a) float average(color a) Returns the average of the vector elements or the color. color blackbody(float temperature) Returns the color for a blackbody radiator at the given temperature in Kelvin. floatN ceil($floatN$ a) Returns the nearest integer that is greater than or equal to the value. intN clamp($intN$ a, $intN$ min, $intN$ clamp($intN$ a, int min, $floatN$ clamp($floatN$ a, $floatN$ min, $floatN$ clamp($floatN$ a, $float$ min, $floatN$ clamp($floatN$ a, $floatN$ min, intN max) than max, and a otherwise. int max) int max) floatN max) floatN max) float max) float max) color max) color max) floatN $cos(floatN$ a) Returns the cosine.
+Angles specified by a are in radians. float3 cross(float3 a, float3 b) Returns the cross product of a and b. floatN degrees($floatN$ a) Converts the value from radians to degrees, i.e, returns 180 \cdot a/ π .